Physical fitness: Controlling blood pressure

-Physical fitness has proven to support the body's blood pressure.
+Physical fitness has been proven to support the body's blood pressure.
 Staying active and exercising regularly builds a stronger heart.
 The heart is the main organ in charge of systolic blood pressure and diastolic blood pressure.
 Engaging in a physical activity raises blood pressure.
 Once the subject stops the activity, the blood pressure returns to normal.
 The more physical activity, the easier this process becomes, resulting in a fitter cardiovascular profile.
 Through regular physical fitness, it becomes easier to create a rise in blood pressure.
 This lowers the force on the arteries, and lowers the overall blood pressure.

 Cancer prevention

 Centers for disease control and prevention provide lifestyle guidelines for maintaining a balanced diet and engaging in physical activity to reduce the risk of disease.
-The WCRF/ American Institute for Cancer Research (AICR) published a list of recommendations that reflect the evidence they have found through consistency in fitness and dietary factors that directly relate to cancer prevention.
+The WCRF/ American Institute for Cancer Research (AICR) published a list of recommendations that reflect the dietary and exercise behaviors which are proven to reduce incidence of cancer.

 The WCRF/AICR recommendations include the following: